charlierosec/embedddedHTMLeditor/README.md

 A simple HTML/CSS editor that can be embedded into webpages

 ## How To Use
+Include all these files in the same directory with your HTML file that you want to embed the editor in.
+Within the HTML file, include the following code.

 In \<head\>
 ```
 <link rel="stylesheet" href="embeddedCSS.css">